-Daphne Utilities incurred a reporting non-compliance during 2023 This non-compliance resulted from a failure to submit the 2022 Nitrate results by January 10, 2023.
+Daphne Utilities incurred a reporting non-compliance during 2023-2024.

+This non-compliance resulted from a failure to submit the October - December 2023 radiological (RAD) results to ADEM by January 10, 2024.
 The ADEM Admin.
-Code states, "the supplier of water shall report to the Department the results of any test, measurement or analysis within the first 10 days following the month in which the result is received or the first 10 days following the end of the required monitoring period as stipulated by the Department, whichever is shortest."
+Code states, "the supplier of water shall report to the Department the results of any test, measurement or analysis within the first 10 days following the month in which the result is received or the first 10 days following the end of the required monitoring period as stipulated by the Department, whichever is for specific contaminants on a regular basis.
+Results of regular monitoring are an indicator of whether your drinking water meets health standards.
+During January 2024, we did not complete all monitoring for total Coliform bacteria and therefore cannot be sure of the quality of your drinking water during that time.
+We are required to take 40 samples per month, but due to an oversight we only reported results on 38 samples.
+In subsequent months, we performed all required monitoring for total Coliform bacteria and will continue to monitor

-We did monitor for Nitrate during the correct time frame, and the results were within compliance levels; however, the contracted lab failed to report the results before the 10th day of the month following the sample period.
+We did monitor for radiological contaminants during the correct time frame, and the results were within compliance levels; however, the results were not reported to ADEM before the 10th day of the month following the sample period